 But, unlike your Facebook page, it’s a lot of information about you in particular.
 Where you worked.
 What certifications you have.
 And more.
 It’s essentially your digital resume and C.V. all in one place.

 If you don’t have a LinkedIn Profile, we recommend join the more than 2 billion people on LinkedIn straight away.
-And that’s what we’re here to help you do.
+That’s what we’re here to help you do.
 Actually, create a LinkedIn profile you can be proud of.

-1. Treat Your Written Profile Like Web Content Creation
+1. Treat Your Written Profile Like SEO Quality Web Content

 You need context.
 You need to set the scene.
 The first thing you need to do is ask yourself, “who is my audience?”
 How do you want them to feel after reading your profile?
 What is the takeaway?